DominicJMH/nix-example-scripts/shell-script/README.md

 In this flake, we use it to join:

 * Our shell script
-* `cowsay`
 * `ddate`
+* And the output of our shell script

-The result is a single `$out` directory whose `bin/` contains all three executables.
+The result is a single `$out` directory whose `bin/` contains both executables.
 This guarantees that when our script is installed, its dependencies are installed alongside it.

 However, simply placing binaries next to each other is not enough: we still need to ensure they are on the `PATH` when the script runs.